Early adolescence is a time of rapid physical, social, emotional and cognitive change for children.

 We value our partnership with parents and recognise that when school and parents have shared expectations, positive behaviour and change for the better is most likely to occur.
 Concerned parents are welcome to contact their child's teacher, school chaplain, school counsellor or administration at any time.

-Wahroonga Adventist School is offering three academic part (50%) scholarships for entry into Year 7 in 2021; scholarships awarded will follow through from Year 7 to Year 12.
-We encourage all students entering Year 7 in 2021 to apply.
+Wahroonga Adventist School is offering three academic part scholarships (50% of tuition) for entry into Year 7 in 2022; scholarships awarded will follow through from Year 7 to Year 12.

 Our classrooms are digitally equipped with age-appropriate technology.
 This enhances the delivery of the curriculum, caters to a broad range of learning styles, and allows students to solve problems, work, and connect with each other in today's world.